3dvision2017/Rep3D/README.md

 for each picture XYZ the following two files
 * PXYZ.rep
 * PXYZ.rep2

+Example, running the code from installation folder:
+	main.cpp
 using the example main.cpp you can pass the path to the above files in the following order:
 	path2cameras.txt path2images.txt path2points3d.txt path2folderContainingRepFiles